Admissions

 Applications are reviewed based on the following criteria in one batch after the deadline.

-Academics: We look carefully and holistically at the academic history and experience of each applicant, including any challenges you faced, which can be discussed in the personal statement.
+Academics: We look carefully and holistically at the academic history and experience of each applicant, including any challenges you faced, which can be discussed in the Statement of Purpose.
 “Academic history” means much more than GPA and the name of the undergraduate school you attended.
 We consider GPA, the institution and its philosophy on grading, the courses you took, your major(s), extracurriculars, work history, and other components of your academic experience across undergraduate or postgraduate education that you provide in your statements.

 Statement of Purpose: This is your chance to tell us about you!
 We are curious about your motivations, how you ended up where you are applying from, why you want to go to graduate school, why you’re interested in biophysics, what faculty you are excited about working with, and related.
 Use this statement to explain “gaps” in time in your application when there are not clear activities.
 For example, if you took a gap year what did you do in that time?
 Also use this statement to explain any career transitions.
 If you are moving from industry to a PhD, why?
 If you are switching fields, why?
 Try to think about any “unknowns” in your application and shore them up so that the admissions committee doesn’t have to guess (we don’t know!).
 For example, we understand that sometimes it is not possible to request a supportive letter of reference from a prior supervisor.
 The statement of purpose is a good place to make candid statements about recommenders and prior experiences to help us to understand your application.